-In a world of GPS-enabled phones with services like Google Maps, which include live traffic information, the humble sat nav has become a much more niche acquisition – and that means it needs to include features that appeal to those who want a standalone device.
+As GPS-enabled phones services like Google Maps and Waze, which boast live traffic information, start to lead the in-car navigation charge, the humble sat nav has become a much more niche acquisition.
+That means it needs to include features that appeal to those who want a standalone device.

 TomTom remains a giant in the sat nav world for good reason – it offers great maps, terrific traffic updates and sensible routing, plus a proven desire to keep making great devices.
 And despite some flaws, a good number of those who buy this device will be pleased with it.

 The heart of the TomTom GO 610 is its MyDrive functionality, which enables you to do the detailed stuff – planning routes and looking at real-time travel information – on your computer, tablet or phone, and send the information directly to the sat nav.

 Also included is the capacity to add points of interest to the TomTom community to your device in .ov2 format, which has apparently been a feature desired by users of the TomTom forum.
 Other improvements include personalisation of menus, a 'wake-up' phrase for the sat nav and various tinkerings that have definitely improved the user interface.

 This device is not at the top end of the market – its bigger brother, the SIM-bearing 6100, is significantly more expensive – but the 610 still represents a big outlay, and that's reflected in beautiful build quality, nice packaging and a premium feel.

 The lack of a SIM means you're reliant on pairing your device to your phone in order to get the traffic and speed camera data, and again this works superbly.
 I had no problem getting this up and running, and it worked seamlessly every time I got back in my car.